 As part of your personal statement, you should identify six modules choices and outline how you meet the required prerequisites for those modules.

-For current fees and costs please see this webpage, where you will find the course listed as MAS Mathematical Sciences.
+For current fees and costs please see this webpageLink opens in a new window, where you will find the course listed as MAS Mathematical Sciences.

 For further information including funding opportunities click here.